Is there any hope for my marriage after separation?

 One internet marriage coach, (without any of the clinical training) offers a home study course based on his own half-baked ideas, and a few useful ideas he’s lifted from reliable experts in science-based couples therapy.
 At the same time, he slams couples therapy as ineffective.

-Unfortunately, many of these all-purpose therapists and coaches have little or no familiarity with the actual clinical research on living apart.
+Unfortunately, many of these “general practitioner” therapists and coaches are not familiar with the actual clinical research on living apart.
 But science-based couples therapists do.

 Here’s what they don’t know…

-At the risk of sounding flip, a couples therapist who specializes in crafting separation agreements is like a surgeon who owns a chain of funeral parlors.
-Couples really want to know if there is such a thing as a “therapeutic separation?” and ask “is there any hope for my marriage after separation?”
+Couples really want to know if there is such a thing as a “therapeutic separation,” or if there are “rules” of separation in marriage.
+They ask me: “Is there any hope for my marriage after separation?”

 The truth is the notion of “therapeutic separation” is profoundly risky.

 An Ohio State University study discovered that nearly 80% of separated couples ultimately divorce.
 Another earlier study from the late eighties mentioned in the Ohio State research has shown the divorce rate for separated couples as high as 96%.

 When it comes to saving the marriages of separated couples, the window for reconciliation is highly time-sensitive.

 The chances of reconciliation after separation dramatically drop after about 24 months

 The Ohio State research discovered that the average marital separation lasts about a year or so.
 When the researchers looked at couples who eventually reunited, they usually did so within the first two years.